micahblu/wp-foundation/README.md

 WP Foundation
 ===

-A Wordpress theme based on Foundation 5 and Underscores
+A Wordpress starter theme based on Foundation 5 and Underscores

 Please fork, copy, modify, delete, share or do whatever you like with this.